Camiguin: Physical

 Camiguin Island is a pearl-shaped island with an area of approximately 238 km2.
 The island measures about 23 km at its longest and 14.5 km at its widest breadth.
 The island is mountainous with the highest elevation reaching over 5000 ft.
 It is encircled by a national road with a length of about 64 km.
 As of the August 1, 2007, census, the province has a fifth-class income classification with a population of 81,293.

 Administrative divisions

 Camiguin comprises five municipalities, which are further subdivided into a total of 58 barangays.

 Demographics

 The population of Camiguin in the 2020 census was 92,808 people, with a density of sigfig 92,808/237.95.

 The people of Camiguin are called Camiguingnon or Camiguinon (Camigueños (m)/Camigueñas (f)).
 Cebuano is the most spoken language in the province, although Kinamigin is considered to be the indigenous language.
 Today, Kinamigin is still spoken by a few people in the municipalities of Sagay and Guinsiliban.
+Other languages spoken varyingly include Boholano dialect of Cebuano, Hiligaynon, Ilocano, Kapampangan and Waray.
 Tagalog and English are also widely spoken and understood by the local population.